 5.1.
 Habitat Conservation and Restoration

 The initial pillar in any successful conservation plan must be the restoration of and the creation of sparrow-friendly habitats.
-Urban developers and planners must be incentivized to include green zones, like public parks and communal gardens, into urban planning.
+Urban developers and planners should be incentivized to incorporate green zones, such as public parks and communal gardens, into urban planning.
 Projects may range from retrofitting buildings with designs like eaves, nesting places, and nature-friendly features that will attract sparrows.
 Research by Saha and Chatterjee (2019) shows the promise of urban parks in sustaining avian populations and promoting biodiversity [5].
 In addition, policy actions should promote the conservation of currently existing traditional buildings that serve as important nesting places for sparrows.
 Initiatives may be created to encourage homeowners to preserve traditional architectural elements that allow bird habitation.
 Furthermore, the creation of "sparrow-friendly zones" in urban and semi-urban regions, where certain habitat protection and restoration measures are taken, should be given high priority.

 5.2.
 Regulation of Pesticides and Chemicals

-The government of India needs to implement more stringent regulations over the application of pesticides and encourage organic farming in favor of financial rewards.
+The Indian government should implement stricter regulations on pesticide use and promote organic farming through financial incentives.
 The adoption of Integrated Pest Management practices, which reduce the application of chemical pesticides, can better ensure food availability for sparrows while safeguarding their habitats [6].
 Organizational awareness programs ought to inform farmers and urban residents of the advantages of organic farm methods and the negative impacts of chemical pesticides on bird life.

 In addition, funding for research should be provided to establish sustainable agricultural methods that involve local communities and encourage biodiversity, such as the protection of sparrows and other birds.